This course may be taken prior to or during the same term.

 Responsibility for the teacher education programs at The University rests with the Dean of the College of Education and Professional Studies, who is the head of the Professional Education Unit.

 Requirements for teacher education programs may change due to legislative mandates.
 Therefore, the actual program requirements may differ from those listed in the catalog.
-Candidates must inquire with the Chair or an advisor in the Department of Teacher Education and Education Leadership to obtain the most current program requirements.
-Students seeking initial certification must be degree-seeking.
+Candidates must inquire with the Chair of Teacher Education and Educational Leadership (TEEL) or an advisor in the College of Education and Professional Studies to obtain the most current program requirements.

 Fingerprinting is required for any placement in a school (including the field experience associated with EDF 1005).
 The Student Affidavit and Fingerprinting Application are required before any student can be placed in a school for Field Experiences or Student Teaching.
 Forms are available from the local school districts.

 All approvals for admission to teacher candidacy are provisional and subject to reevaluation as students progress through the program.
-Students denied admission or removed from the program may appeal the decision to the Dean, College of Education and Professional Studies.
+Students denied admission or removed from the program may appeal the decision to the Dean of the College of Education and Professional Studies.

 Course work completed prior to readmission will be reviewed for compliance with current CAEP, FDOE, and University requirements.
 Students will be required to retake courses not in compliance with these requirements.